University of Ottawa, JD

 During law school at the University of Ottawa, Jon co-authored the winning factum for the Nelligan O’Brien Payne Moot Competition, and was ranked among the top ten oralists for the national bilingual Laskin Moot.
 He was also a Senior Editor at the Ottawa Law Review and taught Legal Research Methodology to undergraduate students at Carleton University.

 Before he became a lawyer, Jon studied music and business at the University of Western Ontario and worked for a national entertainment talent agency.
-He is a former ski instructor, a guitarist, a classically trained pianist, and is fluent in French.
+He is a former ski instructor, a guitarist, and a classically trained pianist.
 Outside of practicing law, Jon enjoys skiing and going to Jays games.

 Watch Jon Pinkus weigh in on employee rights after Sears Canada filed for creditor protection